0x7183/lunar-rover/README.md

 # lunar-rover

-Python BOT used to answer developers questions on Terra
+Discord bot written in Python used to answer developers questions on Terra